-- 1. Students must present their hard copy bilingual dictionary to the exam program upon entry to the testing room for the evaluation of supplemental notes. - 2.
+- 1. Students should present their hard copy bilingual dictionary to the exam proctor upon entry to the testing room for the evaluation of supplemental notes. - 2.
 All other testing policies apply. - 3.
 Extended testing time will be as follows: - a.
-ABSN Term 1 and TBSN Semester 1 students receive two times the allotted testing time. - b.
-ABSN Term 2 & 3A and TBSN Semesters 2 & 3 students receive one and a half times the allotted time.
+ABSN Term 1 and TBSN Semester 1 students receive two times (2x) the allotted testing time. - b.
+ABSN Term 2 & 3A and TBSN Semesters 2 & 3 students receive one and a half times (1.5x) the allotted time.